Quentin Tarantino

 Quentin Tarantino and George Clooney

-His most significant work in acting was his collaboration with friend Robert Rodriguez, where Quentin starred in his vampire film "From Dusk Till Dawn" (1995) alongside George Clooney.
-Notably, he was nominated for both a Golden Raspberry as one of the worst and a Saturn Award as one of the best for this role.
+His most notable acting role came through his collaboration with friend Robert Rodriguez, starring in the vampire flick "From Dusk Till Dawn" (1995) alongside George Clooney.
+Remarkably, he scored nominations for both a Golden Raspberry (worst) and a Saturn Award (best) for the same performance.
 In 1995, Tarantino appeared in his friend Robert Rodriguez's film "Desperado."

 Desperado - Quentin Tarantino - Joke

-Another area of his expertise is screenwriting.
-In most cases, he creates the stories for his films, but early in his career, he had to sell some scripts.
-Tony Scott filmed "True Romance" (1993) based on Tarantino's material, while Oliver Stone reworked Quentin's script for "Natural Born Killers" (1994) so much that Tarantino initially wanted his name removed from the credits.
-The sale of these two scripts is directly linked to the creation of "Reservoir Dogs" (1991) – Tarantino desperately lacked funds for his debut film's production.
+Screenwriting represents another key area of his talent.
+While he typically writes his own material, early in his career he sold scripts to fund his projects.
+Tony Scott brought "True Romance" (1993) to life from Tarantino's script, while Oliver Stone so heavily reworked "Natural Born Killers" (1994) that Tarantino initially wanted his name stripped from the credits.
+Selling these scripts directly funded "Reservoir Dogs" (1991) – Tarantino desperately needed cash for his directorial debut.

 Quentin's career spans a wide variety of fields in cinema